 - Written tests

 - Observations

 - Case studies

 - Role plays

-- Work placement

 - Project/case work

 - Group discussions

 - Integrated studies

-In 2021 all VET Hospitality students will be required to complete an extended practical class once a week.
-The class will run from 1.30pm until 5.00pm.
+In 2022 all VET Hospitality students will be required to complete an extended practical class once a week.
+The class will run from 1:30pm until 5:00pm.
 This will bring Sacred Heart into line with industry best practice.
-The first year students will complete their practical class on a Monday and for second year students it will be on a Wednesday.
+Practical classes will be held on a Monday, Tuesday or Wednesday.
+Wednesday.
 This class is compulsory and will run throughout the year.
 These classes will also allow the students to achieve the Structured Workplace Learning component of the course.